Medical expert of the article

 Angular stomatitis

-Stages of an angular process:
+Stages of the angular process:

 - Hyperemic corners of the lips.

-- Maceration of skin, mucous (softening).
+- Maceration of the skin and mucous membranes (softening).

-- Pustules burst and form erosion.
+- The pustules burst and form erosions.

 Purulent stomatitis